Gautam Solar Aims to Double Annual Module Production to 2GW with INR 1.5 Billion Investment

 Credit: Gautam Solar

-Indian solar module manufacturer Gautam Solar has unveiled ambitious plans to double its annual module production capacity to an impressive 2 gigawatts (GW) by the conclusion of the next year.
+Indian module manufacturer has unveiled ambitious plans to double its annual module production capacity to an impressive 2 gigawatts (GW) by the conclusion of the next year.
 This ambitious expansion, amounting to an investment of INR 1.5 billion (approximately US$17 million), underscores the company's commitment to fortifying its presence in the dynamic solar market.

 Gautam Solar currently operates four manufacturing facilities strategically located in the Indian states of Uttarakhand and Uttar Pradesh.
 While the specific allocation of the investment was not detailed, the company has clarified that the augmented manufacturing capacity will be channeled toward the production of cutting-edge tunnel oxide passivated contact (TOPCon) and passivated emitter and rear cell (PERC) modules.